skalingclouds/agentic-doc/README.md

   - If no `result_save_dir`: ParsedDocument object
 - **Raises:**
   - `FileNotFoundError`: If input file doesn't exist
-  - `ValueError`: If file type is not supported
+  - `ValueError`: If file type is not supported or URL is invalid

 ## Result Schema